trackabout/login-ad/login-ad.md

 TrackAbout has integrated technology from Auth0 to power our authentication system.
 Auth0 by Okta is the recognized industry leader for enterprise-level authentication and authorization backend services.

-Most of the changes that come with this move are behind the scenes, from improved basic login safety and security to the ability for us to soon offer [Multi-Factor Authentication](#Multi-Fa) and [Federated Identity / Single Sign-On](#Federate).
+Most of the changes that come with this move are behind the scenes, from improved basic login safety and security to the ability for us to soon offer Multi-Factor Authentication and Federated Identity / Single Sign-On.

-However, with this move [custom password complexity rules](#New2) or [custom session lengths](#End) are no longer supported.
+However, with this change custom password complexity rules and custom session lengths are no longer supported.

 #### New TrackAbout Password Complexity Rules